-A Key Information Document ("KID") will be provided pre-trade to retail clients who have subscribed to the Wealth Advisory, Transaction related advisory mandate and Execution Only service in accordance with FinSA and the Regulation (EU) No 1286/2014 (Packaged Retail and Insurance-based Investment Products Regulation, "PRIIPs Regulation").
+A Key Information Document ("KID") will be provided pre-trade in accordance with FinSA to retail clients who have subscribed to the Wealth Advisory, Transaction related advisory mandate and Execution Only service.
+No KID needs to be provided if the service is limited to the execution or transmission of a client order, unless a KID for the specific financial instrument is already available.